-Under the Health and Safety at Work Act, a copy of the School's Health and Safety Policy has been made available for you to read.
-This can be found on the Staff Intranet under Policies.
-A condensed and staff friendly version of the H & S Policy can be found in the Staff Handbook.
-The following is issued as guidance in respect of your main responsibilities.

-You are requested and are expected to:

-- 1. adhere to all reasonable instructions regarding health and safety, safe systems of work and risk assessments - 2. develop a personal concern for your own safety and that of others working alongside you - 3. be aware that you are working with young people to whom you owe a duty of care, hence an extra need for safety - 4. use the correct utensils and equipment for the job - 5. avoid any improvisation which will entail unnecessary risk - 6. ensure personal protective equipment, where used, is kept in good condition - 7. report defects in the premises, utensils and equipment - 8. report any personal accident or injury and see that it is recorded in the accident book - 9. report any known hazard

-Please ensure that you have signed acknowledgement of the Health and Safety Handbook and returned it to the Health and Safety Office by the required date.
+- 22.1 Under the Health and Safety at Work Act, a copy of the School's Health and Safety Policy has been made available for you to read.
+This can be found on the Staff Intranet/SharePoint under Policies.
+A condensed and staff friendly version of the H & S Policy is shared with new staff as part of the induction process.
+The following is issued as guidance in respect of your main responsibilities. - 22.2 You are requested and are expected to: - adhere to all reasonable instructions regarding health and safety, safe systems of work and risk assessments. - develop a personal concern for your own safety and that of others working alongside you - be aware that you are working with young people to whom you owe a duty of care, hence an extra need for safety - use the correct utensils and equipment for the job - avoid any improvisation which will entail unnecessary risk - ensure personal protective equipment, where used, is kept in good condition - report defects in the premises, utensils and equipment - report any personal accident or injury and see that it is recorded in the accident book - report any known hazard - 22.3 Please ensure that you have signed acknowledgement of the Health and Safety Handbook and returned it to the Head of Compliance by the required date.